felixdagnon/Deploying-high-available-and-scalable-wordpress-using-cloudformation/README.md

 ![image](https://github.com/felixdagnon/Deploying-high-available-and-scalable-wordpress-using-cloudformation/assets/91665833/df2677c9-f25b-4afa-b55b-d6b095ebd4d4)

-So let's go check out the RDS database as well as the EC2 and then we are going to access this web server.
+Let's check out the RDS database as well as the EC2 and then we are going to access this web server.

-if I go to EC2, we should see an instance running.
+We should see an instance running.
 This is the instance that's running t2micro.

-And if I go to the tags so it shows the tags and, and you know, this is created using our cloudformation stack "wordpresstest".
+And if I go to the tags so it shows is created using our cloudformation stack "wordpresstest".

 ![image](https://github.com/felixdagnon/Deploying-high-available-and-scalable-wordpress-using-cloudformation/assets/91665833/3f151e87-cbd4-4b61-933d-e7013ad1ebe3)